Suspense and Surprise in European Football: Real Matches

 \subsection{Data and Sample}

-Our empirical dataset comprises over 25,000 men's football matches played in the top five European leagues between the 2010/11 and 2023/24 seasons.
-Depending on the league, the dataset includes between 4,284 and 5,320 matches per league.\footnote{We collected match information, including the timing of goals and red cards, from fbref.com, and obtained pre-match closing odds and over-under totals from oddsportal.com.
-The analysis of women's football is presented separately in Section \ref{sec: sec_women_football}.}
+Our empirical dataset comprises over 25,000 men's football matches played in the top five European leagues, i.e., the English Premier League, the German Bundesliga, the Spanish La Liga, the Italian Serie A, and the French Ligue 1, between the 2010/11 and 2023/24 seasons.
+Depending on the league, the dataset includes between 4,284 and 5,320 matches per league.
+Match information, including the timing of goals and red cards, was collected from fbref.com, while pre-match closing odds and over-under totals were obtained from oddsportal.com.

-To estimate the scoring rates \( \lambda_H \) and \( \lambda_A \) for each game, we follow the methodology of \citet{Buraimo2020} and use an optimization function that assumes Poisson distributions for goals scored.
-To ensure precise probability calculations, the overround of the pre-match betting odds is removed, allowing for an exact determination of the implied probabilities for a home win, draw, and away win.
-While these closing odds already encapsulate some information about the expected number of goals—since a team more likely to win is also more likely to score more—over/under (O/U) odds provide additional, independent constraints on the distribution of total goals scored.
+To estimate the scoring rates \( \lambda_H \) and \( \lambda_A \) for each game, we follow the methodology of \citet{Buraimo2020}, which relies on betting odds and uses an optimization procedure based on the assumption that goals scored follow Poisson distributions.
+Betting odds have been shown to contain highly accurate information on football matches \citep{Wunderlich2025} and to have higher predictive quality than alternative approaches to measuring team strength, such as Elo ratings \citep{Hvattum2010, Wunderlich2018}.

+We adjust the pre-match betting odds for the overround to derive implied probabilities for a home win, draw, and away win.
+While these closing odds already capture some information about the expected number of goals, since a team more likely to win is also more likely to score more, over/under (O/U) odds provide additional, independent constraints on the distribution of total goals scored.
 Specifically, O/U odds for thresholds ranging from 0.5 to 5.5 goals are converted into implied probabilities and incorporated into the same optimization procedure, ensuring that the selected scoring rates not only match expected match outcomes but also align with market expectations about total goals.
-Using the procedure outlined in Section \ref{sec:generalsetup}, we calculate match-level suspense and surprise values for all 25,389 matches played.\footnote{To validate our assumption that match-level suspense and surprise are positively related to sporting demand, we regress suspense and surprise on TV audience using the original dataset from \citet{Buraimo2022}.
-This dataset comprises 790 English Premier League matches televised between the second half of the 2013/14 season and the end of the 2018/19 season.
-Our analysis shows that both suspense and surprise are positively associated with TV demand.
-A detailed description of the analysis and results is provided in Appendix \ref{sec:tvdemand}.}
+Using the procedure outlined in Section \ref{sec:generalsetup}, we calculate match-level suspense and surprise values for all 25,389 matches played.